mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 $$
 where $P(a)$ is given by Eq. $\ref{seq_age_prob}$.

-What Eq. $\ref{seq_moment_avg}$ implies is that in order to compute the first moment (or any moment of the distribution) we must weigh each point in the moment dynamics by the corresponding probability of a cell being at that point along its cell cycle.
-That is why when computing a moment we take the time trajectory of a single cell cycle as the ones shown in [@Fig:ch5_fig08] and compute the average using Eq. $\ref{seq_age_prob}$ to weigh each time point.
+What Eq. $\ref{seq_moment_avg}$ implies is that to compute the first moment (or any moment of the distribution), we must weigh each point in the moment dynamics by the corresponding probability of a cell being at that point along its cell cycle.
+That is why when computing a moment, we take the time trajectory of a single cell cycle as the ones shown in [@Fig:ch5_fig08] and compute the average using Eq. $\ref{seq_age_prob}$ to weigh each time point.
 We perform this integral numerically for all moments using Simpson's rule.

 ### Reproducing the equilibrium picture

 Given the large variability of the first moments depicted in [@Fig:ch5_fig08] it is worth considering why a simplistic equilibrium picture has shown to be very successful in predicting the mean expression level under diverse conditions [@Garcia2011c; @Brewster2014; @Barnes2019; @Razo-Mejia2018].
-In this section we compare the simple repression thermodynamic model with this dynamical picture of the cell cycle.
+This section compares the simple repression thermodynamic model with this dynamical picture of the cell cycle.
 But before diving into this comparison, it is worth recapping the assumptions that go into the equilibrium model.

-#### Steady state under the thermodynamic model
+#### Steady-state under the thermodynamic model

-Given the construction of the thermodynamic model of gene regulation for which the probability of the promoter microstates rather than the probability of mRNA or protein counts is accounted for, we are only allowed to describe the dynamics of the first moment using this theoretical framework [@Phillips2015a].
+Given the construction of the thermodynamic model of gene regulation for which the probability of the promoter microstates rather than the probability of mRNA or protein counts are accounted for; we can only describe the first moment's dynamics using this theoretical framework [@Phillips2015a].
 Again let's only focus on the mRNA first moment $\langle m \rangle$.
 The same principles apply if we consider the protein first moment.
 We can write a dynamical system of the form
 $$
 \frac{d \langle m \rangle}{dt} =
 r_m \cdot p_{\text{bound}} - \gamma _m \langle m \rangle,
 $$
-where as before $r_m$ and $\gamma _m$ are the mRNA production and degradation rates respectively, and $p_{\text{bound}}$ is the probability of finding the RNAP bound to the promoter [@Bintu2005a].
+where $r_m$ and $\gamma _m$ are the mRNA production and degradation rates respectively, and $p_{\text{bound}}$ is the probability of finding the RNAP bound to the promoter [@Bintu2005a].
 This dynamical system is predicted to have a single stable fixed point that we can find by computing the steady state.
-When we solve for the mean mRNA copy number at steady state $\langle m
-\rangle_{ss}$ we find
+When we solve for the mean mRNA copy number at steady state $\langle m \rangle_{ss}$ we find
 $$
 \langle m \rangle_{ss} = \frac{r_m}{\gamma _m} p_{\text{bound}}.
 $$

-Since we assume that the only effect that the repressor has over the regulation of the promoter is exclusion of the RNAP from binding to the promoter, we assume that only $p_{\text{bound}}$ depends on the repressor copy number $R$.
-Therefore when computing the fold-change in gene expression we are left with
+Since we assume that the only effect that the repressor has over the promoter's regulation is the exclusion of the RNAP from binding to the promoter, we assume that only $p_{\text{bound}}$ depends on the repressor copy number $R$.
+Therefore when computing the fold-change in gene expression, we are left with
 $$
 \text{fold-change} = \frac{\left\langle{m (R \neq 0)}\right\rangle_{ss}}{
 \left\langle{m (R = 0)}\right\rangle_{ss}}